marilinasantero/marilinasantero.github.io/aboutme.md

 title: About me
 subtitle: OR: Why you'd want to go on a date with me
 ---
+My name is Marilina.

-- 👋 Hi, I’m @marilinasantero from Argentina living in Spain.
+👋 Hi, I’m from Argentina living in Spain.
-- 👀 I’m interested in public health research and epidemiology.
+👀 I’m interested in public health research and epidemiology.
-- 🌱 I’m currently learning about the use and adequacy of chemotherapy at the end of life context.
+🌱 I’m currently learning about the use and adequacy of chemotherapy at the end of life context.
-- 💞️ I’m looking to collaborate on systematic reviews, research publications and incorporation into evidence-based guidance.
+💞️ I’m looking to collaborate on systematic reviews, research publications and incorporation into evidence-based guidance.
-- 📫 How to reach me: marilinasantero@gmail.com
+📫 How to reach me: marilinasantero@gmail.com

 ### My story